SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 OpenTelemetry has a [rich data model], which is internally constructed out of several layers.
 For all signals, these can be broken down into following:

-* **Resource** - includes Attributes describing the resource from which given set of data comes from.
+* **Resource** - includes attributes describing the resource from which given set of data comes from.
   Should follow [resource semantic conventions].
 * **Instrumentation Scope** - additional information about the scope of data (e.g. instrumentation library name).
 * **Record** - specific record (Log, Span, Metric) that also includes its own set of Attributes.
 May follow given